benjymous/annotations/sandman/sandman.56.md

 Tony Harris, Steve Leialoha

-Sixth and last story in anthology "Worlds' End"
+- Sixth and last story in anthology "Worlds' End"
+- Sixth story reprinted in trade paperback _Worlds' End_
+- Audible Act III Chapter 19

 **Cover**: Note that the sign is a mirror-reversed negative image of the sign from the cover of [issue #51](sandman.51.md).